benbalter/benbalter.github.com/_posts/2012-02-28-github-for-journalism-what-wordpress-post-forking-could-do-to-editorial-workflows.md

 Thoughts?
 Would you use this?
 What else would you like to see it do?
 [Drop me a line][8], or let me know in the [comments below][9]?

-**Update (3/5): **The plan right now is to submit this as a [Google Summer of Code][10] project, so if all goes well, look for the above-outlined functionality in a WordPress install near you towards the end of the summer.
+**Update (3/5):** The plan right now is to submit this as a [Google Summer of Code][10] project, so if all goes well, look for the above-outlined functionality in a WordPress install near you towards the end of the summer.
 In the mean time, the continued thoughts/feedback is very greatly appreciated.

-**Update (3/27): **It looks like [WordPress isn't participating in GSoC this year][11].
+**Update (3/27):** It looks like [WordPress isn't participating in GSoC this year][11].
 Filing this idea under "someday".

-**Update (6/13): **Stay tuned.
+**Update (6/13):** Stay tuned.
 This may yet become a reality after all.
 ETA end of summer-ish.

-**Update (10/1): **Introducing [Post Forking for WordPress](http://postforking.wordpress.com/2012/10/01/introducing-post-forking-for-wordpress/) — a more collaborative approach to content curation:
+**Update (10/1):** Introducing [Post Forking for WordPress](http://postforking.wordpress.com/2012/10/01/introducing-post-forking-for-wordpress/) — a more collaborative approach to content curation:

 [^1]: Having recently given this a try — using GitHub to curate [a collaboratively edited list of open-source alternatives to proprietary software][12] — I know first-hand how off-putting GitHub can be to non-technical users.
 [^2]: Full disclosure: two plugins, [Revisionary][14] and [Duplicate Post][15] exist, but they don't take the idea nearly as far as the above proposes, nor do they do it in "the WordPress way".
 I'd hope that even if the idea started as a plugin, it would eventually be incorporated as core functionality.
 [1]: http://www.wired.com/wiredenterprise/2012/02/github/all/1
 [2]: https://github.com/WiredEnterprise/Lord-of-the-Files
 [3]: http://www.wired.com/wiredenterprise/2012/02/github-revisited/?utm_source=feedburner&utm_medium=feed&utm_campaign=Feed%3A+wired%2Findex+%28Wired%3A+Index+3+%28Top+Stories+2%29%29
-[4]: Having recently given this a try — using GitHub to curate a collaboratively edited list of open-source alternatives to proprietary software — I know first-hand how off-putting GitHub can be to non-technical users.
-[5]: Full disclosure: two plugins, Revisionary and Duplicate Post exist, but they don't take the idea nearly as far as the above proposes, nor do they do it in "the WordPress way".
-I'd hope that even if the idea started as a plugin, it would eventually be incorporated as core functionality.
 [6]: http://editflow.org/
 [7]: http://ben.balter.com/2011/08/29/wp-document-revisions-document-management-version-control-wordpress/
 [8]: http://ben.balter.com/contact/